-Jewel shows how the Scriptures speak to the condition of and should be heeded by kings, subjects, ministers, fathers, children, the wealthy, the poor, merchants, usurers, fornicators and adulterers, servants, the proud, those in adversity, sinners, those who despair of the mercy of God, and the dying in short, all sorts and conditions of men.
-"Therefore," he concludes, "hath Paul said well: 'The whole scripture is profitable.'
+Jewel shows how the Scriptures speak to the condition of and should be heeded by kings, subjects, ministers, fathers, children, the wealthy, the poor, merchants, usurers, fornicators and adulterers, servants, the proud, those in adversity, sinners, those who despair of the mercy of God, and the dying.
+He concludes:

+Therefore hath Paul said well: 'The whole Scripture is profitable.'
 It is full of great comfort.
-It maketh the man of God absolute, and perfect unto all good works; perfect in faith, perfect in hope, perfect in the love of God and of his neighbor, perfect in his life, and perfect in his death.
-So great, so large and ample, and heavenly, is the profit which we do reap by the word of God."[24]
+It maketh the man of God absolute, and perfect unto all good works; perfect in faith, perfect in hope, perfect in the love of God and of his neighbour, perfect in his life, and perfect in his death.
+So great, so large and ample, and heavenly, is the profit which we do reap by the Word of God.

-Similarly, Pilkington advises us that "the Holy Ghost, who is the author of the holy scripture, hath not put down any one word in writing, whether in the new testament or in the old, that is either superstitious or unprofitable, though it seem so to many; but it hath his mystery and signification for our learning, and either for the plainness of it . . . or else for the deep mysteries that be hid in it is to be reverenced of all sorts of men, and with diligence and prayer is to be searched out, as far as we may."^[25]
+Similarly, Pilkington advises us that:

+The Holy Ghost, who is the author of the Holy Scripture, hath not put down any one word in writing, whether in the New Testament or in the Old, that is either superstitious or unprofitable, though it seem so to many; but it hath his mystery and signification for our learning, and either for the plainness of it may be understood by all men, or else for the deep mysteries that be hid in it is to be reverenced of all sorts of men, and with diligence and prayer is to be searched out, as far as we may.

+The Holy Scriptures [says Jewel again] are the mercy-seat, the registry of the mysteries of God, our charter for the life to come, the holy place in which God showeth himself to the people, the mount Sion, where God hath appointed to dwell for ever...
+Heaven shall shake: the earth shall tremble: but the man of God shall stand upright.
+His foot shall not fail: his heart shall not faint: he shall not

+28 Jewel p 1177

+Jewel A Treatise of the Holy Scriptures, Works Parker Society vol IV p 1175 be moved.
+Such a ground, such a foundation, such a rock is the Word of $\mathrm{God}.^{30}$

+Pilkington Works Parker Society p 370

-"The holy scriptures," says Jewel again, "are the mercy-seat, the registry of the mysteries of God, our charter for the life to come, and holy place in which God sheweth himself to the people, and mount Sion where God hath appointed to dwell forever . . .
-Heaven shall shake: the earth shall tremble; but the man of God shall stand upright.
-His foot shall not fail: his heart shall not faint: he shall not be moved.
-Such a ground, such a foundation, such a rock is the word of God."^[26] "Scripture is a light," writes Tyndale, "and sheweth us the true way, both what to do and what to hope for; and a defence from all error, and a comfort in adversity that we despair not, and feareth us in prosperity that we sin not . . .
-As thou readest, therefore, think that every syllable pertaineth to thine own self, and suck out the pith of the scripture, and arm thyself against all assaults"^[27] -and who is there who has lived more closely with the Word of God or who has known more constantly the need for being armed against all assaults than the godly exile and martyr William Tyndale?
+Scripture is a light [writes Tyndale] and showeth us the true way, both what to do and what to hope for; and a defence from all error, and a comfort in adversity that we despair not, and feareth us in prosperity that we sin not...
+As thou readest, therefore, think that every syllable pertaineth to thine own self, and suck out the pith of the Scripture, and arm thyself against all assaults.

+Who is there who has lived more closely with the Word of God or who has known more the need for being armed against all assaults than that godly exile and martyr?

-So firmly did the Reformers believe that the Scriptures originated from God that they felt no embarrassment not merely in affirming their infallibility but even in speaking of them as having been dictated by God.
-Thus Whitaker, for example, alluding to the supposition of Erasmus that the reading "Jeremiah" instead of "Zechariah" in Matt 27:9 was due to a slip of the memory on the Evangelist's part, says;
+So firmly did the Reformers believe that the Scriptures originated from God that they felt no embarrassment not merely in affirming their inerrancy but even in speaking of them as having beer. dictated by God.

+Thus Whitaker, for example, alluding to the supposition of Erasmus that the reading 'Jeremiah' instead of 'Zechariah' in Matthew 27:9 was due to a slip of the memory on the evangelist's part, says: